Killing of John Pat Cunningham: Trial

-From November to October 2021 Hutchings faced trial for attempted murder, but he could only stand trial for three days, as he required treatment for his chronic kidney disease.
+From November to October 2021 Hutchings faced a trial for attempted murder, but he could only stand trial for three days, as he required treatment for his chronic kidney disease.
+He was also suffering from heart failure.

-On 4 October 2021, Hutchings's trial was adjourned for three weeks after he was hospitalized due to COVID-19.
+On 4 October 2021, Hutchings's trial was adjourned for three weeks after he was hospitalised due to COVID-19.
 12 days later, on 18 October 2021, Hutchings died at the age of 80 from complications brought on by COVID-19.
+The decision to prosecute Hutchings was criticised by unionist politicians in light of his age and health, as well as wider issues surrounding prosecutions of army personnel related to the Troubles.